hermanclark/oauth-proxy-master/README.md

 Version 1.0 (alpha)

 This is the first iteration of the OAuth and ProxyURL.
-Only the proxy has been implemented as of this writing (July 31, 2017)
+Only the proxy has been implemented as of this writing (July, 2017)

 ## Configuration - ProxyURL